-Many of the people seeking medication-assisted treatments (MAT) for addiction recovery also have co-occuring conditions that require medical treatment.
+Many of the people seeking medication-assisted treatments (MAT) for addiction recovery also have co-occurring conditions that require medical treatment.
 While it isn’t always possible to cease taking medication for these issues, it’s still important to talk to a doctor about alternative options and to be aware of symptoms that could signal more serious problems.

 Some medications that interact with methadone include:

 - Benzodiazepines: Often used for sedation, seizure control and insomnia, benzodiazepines include diazepam (Valium), alprazolam (Xanax), lorazepam (Ativan) and clonazepam (Klonopin).
 Combining these with methadone can be especially dangerous due to their sedative effect on the central nervous system.

 - Other opioids: Several opioids are prescribed for pain management, like hydrocodone, morphine and oxycodone.
 When combined with methadone, they can cause serious side effects like respiratory depression, hypotension, coma and profound sedation.
 Illegal opioids like heroin can cause similar effects.

 - Selective serotonin reuptake inhibitors (SSRIs): SSRIs like sertraline (Zoloft) and fluoxetine (Prozac) are often used to treat depression and anxiety disorders.
 Some of these medications can cause serious irregular heart rhythms and other problems like dizziness, fainting and shortness of breath.

 - HIV medications: If paired with methadone, many HIV medications — like AZT, didanosine, stavudine and darunavir — can affect concentrations, creating high levels of the drug or reducing methadone levels and its effectiveness.

 You should also be aware of non-prescription drugs and substances that interact with methadone, including: